csc7/PP5_CI_GDEC/README.md

 19. As a shopper, I want to have categories of products, so I find a product easily if I do not know its name.
 20. As a shopper, I want to have prices always visible, so I know the value of the products at all times.
 21. As a shopper, I want to have the different resolutions of the products visible, close to the product it belongs to, so I can easily select it without further action.
+22. As a shopper, I want to have a secure payment method, so I can rest assured that the purchase procedure is safe.

 - ### **Site Owner**
-22. As owner, I want to provide an introductory page, so users know what can be found in the website and what can be purchased.
+23. As owner, I want to provide an introductory page, so users know what can be found in the website and what can be purchased.
-23. As owner, I want to provide an easy process for registration, so I ensure a connection with a potential buyer.
+24. As owner, I want to provide an easy process for registration, so I ensure a connection with a potential buyer.
-24. As owner, I want to provide a search field for products on top, so I require users/shoppers the minimum possible time to find a product (and therefore reduce the risk of leaving).
+25. As owner, I want to provide a search field for products on top, so I require users/shoppers the minimum possible time to find a product (and therefore reduce the risk of leaving).
-25. As owner, I want to organize products in categories, so users find an organized site and can find products easily.
+26. As owner, I want to organize products in categories, so users find an organized site and can find products easily.
-26. As owner, I want to receive feedback from users, so I can take actions in response to them if needed.
+27. As owner, I want to receive feedback from users, so I can take actions in response to them if needed.
-27. As owner, I want to provide a navigation menu on top and always visible, so users can access any content at any time without needing the back button.
+28. As owner, I want to provide a navigation menu on top and always visible, so users can access any content at any time without needing the back button.
-28. As owner, I want to give as many options to be contacted as possible, so users can choose forms or links in the footer to send their consultations and/or feedback in a very fast way.
+29. As owner, I want to give as many options to be contacted as possible, so users can choose forms or links in the footer to send their consultations and/or feedback in a very fast way.
-29. As owner, I want to provide a responsive website, so user can access it from any device without any constraint to navigate, find and/or use the website.
+30. As owner, I want to provide a responsive website, so user can access it from any device without any constraint to navigate, find and/or use the website.
-30. As owner, I want to inform users if their consultation/message was successfully sent, so they know if they need to resend it or they do not.
+31. As owner, I want to inform users if their consultation/message was successfully sent, so they know if they need to resend it or they do not.
-31. As owner, I want to inform the user, through an error page, if there is any error when loading the website.
+32. As owner, I want to inform the user, through an error page, if there is any error when loading the website.

 - ### **Developer**
-32. As developer, along with other points of this section, I want to show my work and give the option to users to contact me if they wish.
+33. As developer, along with other points of this section, I want to show my work and give the option to users to contact me if they wish.

 #### [Back to Index](#index)

 ## **User Requirements and Expectations**
+- Home page.
+- A responsive navigation throughout the website.
-- A fixed and responsive navigation menu on top.
+- A fixed navigation top that allows searching and filtering products for display and buy.
-- ...
+- A page showing the selected or filtered products.
-- A dedicated page for the contact form.
+- A page for details of a specific product when selected, giving the option to buy it.
-- A footer with contact links to the developer.
+- A bag page with selected products to buy.
-- Use of Django templates/pages for sign-up, sign-in, sign-out.
+- A checkout page, showing the final price to pay and linking with the payment method (e.g., Stripe).
+- Footer, showing the main structure of the website and giving access to the social networks of the e-commerce and a field for the user to sign up in the newsletter of the e-commerce (to help on marketing), a contact form, contact information, and general data protection regulation requirements.
+- A profile page with purchase history.
+- A contact form.
+- Pop-up messages informing the interaction of the user with the website.
+- Sign-in page.
+- Sign-up page.
+- Sign-out page.
+- 404 page..

 <br><br>
 ## [Back to Index](#index)